‘A dorian’ is the 2nd mode of the G major scale. The notes in A dorian are:

 If you have read the post on understanding the dorian mode, you will know that the dorian mode contains a flat 3 and a flat 7 (parallel approach).
 You will also know that it is the 2nd mode of a major scale (derivative approach).
 Let’s briefly look at how to construct A dorian using both the parallel approach and the derivative approach.

-A Major has the following notes:
+The A Major scale contains the following notes:

 A – B – C# – D – E – F# – G#